jdavidleon/symfony_prueba_optimec/README.md

-## Symfony 3 - Simple CRUD aplication
+## Symfony 3 - Simple CRUD application
-It's a simple app to management product with it's categories developed by [jdavidleon](https://github.com/jdavidleon) using the Symfony PHP framework.
+It's a simple app to management products with its categories, developed by [jdavidleon](https://github.com/jdavidleon) using the Symfony PHP framework.

-Demo Pages -

 ### Include